MENU

 • comfort eating and obesity,

-• inflammatory of various body tissue,
+• inflammatory of various body tissues,

 • disruption of internal organs' functions,